aarongorka/aarongorka-com/content/blog/smoke-testing-infrastructure.md

 That's where the `python-terraform` library comes in.
 We can use it to setup and teardown for the duration of the test.

-The library is not even particularly good (it pretty much just parses the shell output of `terraform` :sweat_smile:), but it _works_.
-Python has libraries for just about everything, and even if it doesn't, you can always just invoke shell commands (check out [sh](https://amoffat.github.io/sh/) as a nice wrapper). `requests` makes HTTP calls dead simple.
+The library is not even particularly good (it pretty much just parses the shell output of `terraform` :sweat_smile:), but it does work.
+Python has libraries for just about everything, and even if it doesn't, you can always just invoke shell commands (check out [sh](https://amoffat.github.io/sh/) as a nice wrapper). `requests` makes HTTP calls as simple as `curl`.

 Here's what our setup/teardown looks like: